 Student Engagement and Representation

-Student representatives are members of each course who have been elected by their peers to represent their views at Student Voice Forums and to provide feedback on the student experience at other regular meetings throughout the year.
+Student Representatives are students chosen by their peers to represent their views at programme meetings, boards of study, in student consultations, and to provide regular feedback to staff throughout the year.
 Their role is one of exceptional importance to us as it allows the College to hear first-hand what students are thinking and feeling so that we can work together to continuously improve their student experience.

-Our Ambassadors are current students who have been employed by the College to represent the College and our Partner Organisations using the benefit of their own student experience.
-If you have any questions about what it’s like to study at HE level then please find one our amazing Ambassadors at an Open Event!
+Our Ambassadors are current students who have been employed by the College to represent the College and our partner organisations using the benefit of their own student experience.
+If you have any questions about what it’s like to study Higher Technical Education then please find one our amazing Ambassadors at an Open Event!

-Becoming a student ambassador allows you to earn while you learn in a job that’s flexible enough to fit around your studies while also allowing you to influence young people who are interested in HE with your positive and authentic view of Exeter College student life.
-The work ambassadors undertake involves promoting Exeter College by providing information, advice and guidance through a variety of public facing events.
+Becoming a Student Ambassador allows you to earn while you learn in a job that’s flexible enough to fit around your studies while also allowing you to influence young people who are interested in HTE with your positive and authentic view of Exeter College student life.
+The work Ambassadors undertake involves promoting Exeter College by providing information, advice and guidance through a variety of public facing events.

-- You feel positive about HE and want to share your enthusiasm with prospective students.
+- You feel positive about HTE and want to share your enthusiasm with prospective students.

-- Like to work with young people and want to help them in making the important decision to enter a HE course.
+- Like to work with young people and want to help them in making the important decision to enter a HTE course.

 - Want flexible work that will fit around your study.